b-lukaszuk/BS_wJ_eng/contents/birthday.md

 ![Birthday paradox probabilities.](./images/birthday.png){#fig:birthday}

-So, with 23 people at a party the probability that any 2 of them have a birthday at the same day is roughly 50% or 0.5.
+So, with 23 people at a party the probability that any 2 of them have a birthday on the same day is roughly 50% or 0.5.
 The probability, that any person was born the same day that I did is around 8% or 0.08 for 30 people at a party.
 Actually, this last probability is fairly straightforward to calculate.
 For the reasons explained